 As the name suggests orphan is a child with no parent.
 In Bitcoin an orphaned block is a block that is not accepted or not part of the longest chain.
 It usually happens when two or more miners solve a block at a similar time.
 Just like any other blocks; orphan blocks are legitimate, verified, valid and it was originally accepted by the network at one point of time.
 However since they are no longer active and there is no known ancestor they are rejected from the actual blockchain.
 Orphan block can also be called as detached blocks as it is segregated from the main network.

 So how does the network determines which block is valid and which to orphan?
 A block that has a greater Proof of Work will get accepted and the one with the lower share of PoW will be discarded.
 As a result the miner that is responsible for the orphan block loses their reward.
-In the Bitcoin blockchain network every day there will be few blocks that will get orphaned.
+In the Bitcoin blockchain network every once in a while there will be blocks that will get orphaned.
 Also note that a blockchain network with more orphaned blocks could potentially lead to dangers like 51% attack or double-spend attack.

 Most miners think Stale block and Orphan block are both the same.
 No, they are not and do not confuse them.
 Orphan block are blocks on the shorter chain and as its parent is not known it cannot be validated.
 Stale block is totally valid and it’s a successfully mined block but they are not active and is not included in the current blockchain.